open-forest-observatory/ofo-itd-crossmapping/README.md

 [published MEE paper](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13860).
 Then, the recall, precision, and F score are calculated.
 This results in accuarcy metrics for each plot and each ITD parameter set.
 The results are saved to a .csv file in `/ofo-share/ofo-itd-crossmapping_data/drone/predicted-tree-evals/`, with a filename that specifies the ITD parameter set group being evaluated.
 This step is performed by `30_evaluate-predicted-trees.R`.

+This script has the option to calculate accuracy against all trees in the plot, or only against trees that are expected to be visible from overhead.
+The former (compare against all trees) is the default, but can be changed to compare only against overstory trees by setting the constant `EVAL_OVERSTORY_ONLY` at the top of the script to `TRUE`.
+See the note at the bottom of this README for considerations around this choice.

  **NOTE:** It will be critical that we carefully review the size ranges of trees that are considered eligible for matching within this function to ensure that each plot survey protocol involved exhaustively measuring trees within the